2013 Hillside Select

 Drink now - 2 years

 1993 Mature color with a brick-red rim; oak toast, plums and nice earth/mineral notes in the nose.
-Refined, expansive fruit that has pleasing depth and finesse.
+Pleasing depth and finesse.

 1992 Amber at the edges of the glass.
 A smooth, seamless wine.
 Long finish.
 Showing bottle bouquet.

-1991 Deep color in the center of the glass with red/orange at the edges, dense flavors, juicy fruit, great length, and richness.
-Complexities are still developing.
+1991 Deep color in the center of the glass with red/orange at the edges, great length and elegance.

-1990 Beautiful color with flavors and aromas of tea, herbs, spice, blackberries, cedar and developing mushroom.
+1990 Beautiful color with flavors and aromas of tea, herbs, spice, cedar and mushroom.
 Mature and balanced with a silky texture and pleasing finish.

 1989 Complex, mature Cabernet aromas that lead to flavors of dried herb, black tea, and cedar.
 Soft tannins.
 Still sweet with nice length.